-I earned my PhD in Media Studies from the University of Oregon School of Journalism and Communication; prior to that, I earned my MA in Media Studies from The New School for Public Engagement, and my BA in Communication and Digital Art from Wake Forest University.
+I earned my PhD in Media Studies from the University of Oregon School of Journalism and Communication; prior to that, I earned my MA in Media Studies from the School of Media Studies at The New School, and my BA in Communication and Digital Art from Wake Forest University.
 Most recently, I earned the Insights Association‘s Professional Researcher Certification (PRC).

 But before all that…

 I was born and raised in small-town North Carolina; while I am the product of North Carolina public schools, which unfortunately seem to have floundered in recent years, I am thankful to have been instructed and inspired by some fantastic teachers who encouraged me to ask questions and seek answers endlessly.
 I ultimately graduated as the salutatorian of my high school class, and I headed to Wake Forest University that fall.

 WFU turned out to be an excellent and low-pressure place to figure myself out.
 I graduated in 2003 with a BA in Communication and a minor in Studio Art (my concentration was photography and digital media).
 While an undergrad, I also discovered my interest in, and aptitude at, shooting and editing video; the university, through WAKE TV (the student-run campus station), allowed me to formalize the skills I had begun to incubate as a youngster while creating movies with my best friend William.
 Throughout middle school and high school, on almost any weekend, the two of us could be found shooting something, somewhere, with a borrowed VHS camcorder or crudely editing things together using two jury-rigged VCRs and a 13″ analog TV.